-The State Controller's Office (SCO) audited the methods employed by Santa Barbara County to apportion and allocate property tax revenues for the period of July 1, 2015, through June 30, 2018.
+The State Controller's Office (SCO) audited Butte County's process for apportioning and allocating property tax revenues to determine whether the county complied with California statutes for the period of July 1, 2016, through June 30, 2020.

-Our audit found the Santa Barbara County complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
+Our audit found that the county complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.